Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-adlsgen2.md

 ![Azure ADLS Config 15 Image]({{ "/images/synapse/azure-adls2-config-15.png" | prepend: base }}){: .center-image }

-Enter a descrpition, choose an expiration, and press `Add`.
+Enter a description, choose an expiration, and press `Add`.

 ![Azure ADLS Config 16 Image]({{ "/images/synapse/azure-adls2-config-16.png" | prepend: base }}){: .center-image }

 > **IMPORTANT NOTE**: you must save the value of the secret you created before you leave this page.
 You will not be able to retrieve it again later.
+You will need this secret later when configuring Qlik Replicate.

 ![Azure ADLS Config 17 Image]({{ "/images/synapse/azure-adls2-config-17.png" | prepend: base }}){: .center-image }